Evening (film): Production notes

-The original screenplay, as was the novel, was set in Maine, but according to the commentary on the DVD release of the film, director Lajos Koltai was so taken with the Newport house found by his location scouts he opted to change the setting.
+The original screenplay, as was the novel, was set in Maine, but according to the commentary on the DVD release of the film, director Lajos Koltai was so taken with the Newport house found by his location scouts that he opted to change the setting to Rhode Island.
 A house in Tiverton was used for interior and exterior scenes.
 Bristol and Providence, Rhode Island, Greenwich Village, and the Upper West Side of Manhattan also were used for external scenes.
-Most of the automobiles were provided by the Antique Car Barn from Pawtucket, Rhode Island.
+Most of the automobiles were provided by the Antique Car Barn LLC from Pawtucket, Rhode Island.

 The song "Time After Time" which Ann sings for Lila at the wedding was written in 1947 by Sammy Cahn and Jule Styne.
 The song "I See the Moon" she later sings to her daughters is based on a traditional nursery rhyme.

+Release

 The film grossed $12,406,646 in the US and $478,928 in foreign markets for a total worldwide box office of $12,885,574.

 Critical reception

-On Rotten Tomatoes the film has a 27% approval rating, based on 129 reviews.
+On Rotten Tomatoes the film has a 28% approval rating, based on 127 reviews.
 The website's consensus reads, "Beautifully filmed, but decidedly dull, Evening is a collossal [sic] waste of a talented cast."
-On Metacritic it has a score of 45% based on reviews from 33 critics, indicating "mixed or average reviews".
+On Metacritic it has a score of 45% based on reviews from 33 critics, indicating "mixed or average" reviews.

 Manohla Dargis of The New York Times wrote "Stuffed with actors of variable talent, burdened with false, labored dialogue and distinguished by a florid visual style better suited to fairy tales and greeting cards, this miscalculation underlines what can happen when certain literary works meet the bottom line of the movies.
 It also proves that not every book deserves its own film."

 In the San Francisco Chronicle, Mick LaSalle observed "The film arrives at a pessimistic and almost nihilistic view of life as something not very important - and then invites us to take strength and comfort in the notion.
 It's not what you'd expect, and it's certainly not the typical message.
 It might be the most interesting thing about the picture."

 Peter Travers of Rolling Stone rated the film itself 2½ out of a possible four stars, but praised the cast, writing, "the actors ... provide flashes of brilliance.
 Hugh Dancy scores as the plot's catalyst for tragedy.
 And Claire Danes is stellar as the young Ann ...
 [Mamie] Gummer proves her talent is her own in a star-is-born performance that signals an exceptional career ahead."

 In the St. Petersburg Times, Steve Persall graded the film C and added "Strong performances and an author's weak backbone make Evening a curious mistake ... [it] is memorable only for lovely period designs and for casting mothers and daughters to ensure better continuity."